FAQ for Research & Graduate Education

 Human Subject Research Questions

-Will the Institutional Review Board (IRB) continue to operate and review protocols and amendments?
+Is the Institutional Review Board (IRB) continuing to operate and review protocols and amendments?

-Yes, the IRB will continue to function.
-Moreover, we are making contingency plans to conduct reviews and meetings virtually as needed.
+Yes, the IRB continues to function by conducting reviews and meeting virtually as needed.

 Due to COVID-19, I would like to stop conducting in-person interviews with research participants, and would like to conduct them by phone, email, video conferencing or online survey/software?
 Do I need to modify my IRB protocol?